-Montenegro: Green NGOs claim HPP Moraca project controversial26.
-August 2015. / SEE Energy News
+Montenegro: Green NGOs claim HPP Moraca project controversial, SEE Energy News

 Criticism that NGO sector addresses to Government’ plans for the construction of power facilities, has received now the verification of European experts who implemented the Strategic Environmental Assessment for the draft national strategy on climate changes by 2030th stating worrying potential consequences of these projects.